Qasim Khan of Shirvan: Return to Caucasus

 Qasim Khan was later received by major-general Andrey Pestel who was newly appointed chief of Tiflis 15th Grenadier Regiment in 1812.
 Pestel befriended him, and held secret talks that revived Qasim's hopes of regaining the khanate of Shirvan.
 By 1813, he was already accepted to Russian service.
 However, he was denied entry to Shirvan by Mustafa Khan, who still feared his ambitions.
-In order to alleviate such fears, Aleksey Velyaminov directed Pestel to cease all communication with Qasim in 1818.
+To alleviate such fears, Aleksey Velyaminov directed Pestel to cease all communication with Qasim in 1818.

 He was residing in the lands of Talysh Khanate when Mustafa Khan escaped to Qajar Iran in 1820 following annexation of Shaki Khanate.
 Following this, viceroy Aleksey Yermolov sent special directives to Valerian Madatov that are under no circumstances Qasim was to be allowed entry into Shirvan.
 Should Qasim present any claims, those were to be rejected outright.
 As far as Yermolov was concerned, Qasim had no right to khanate.
 As a solution to this problem, Yermolov requested from Alexander I in 1822 that Qasim Khan be granted, for the duration of his life, an annual pension of 1,000 silver roubles drawn from the revenues of Shirvan, together with the administration—though not the ownership—of several villages in the Quba district, to be designated at the discretion of the authorities.
 This request was granted, along with 300 households under his rule.